Reform Judaism: The US and Classical Reform

-In 1885, Reform Judaism in the United States was confronted by challenges from both flanks.
+In 1885, Reform Judaism in the US was confronted by challenges from both flanks.
 To the left, Felix Adler and his Ethical Movement rejected the need for the Jews to exist as a differentiated group.
 On the right, the recently arrived Rabbi Alexander Kohut, an adherent of Zecharias Frankel, lambasted it for having abandoned traditional Judaism.
 Einhorn's son-in-law and chief ideologue, Rabbi Kaufmann Kohler, invited leading rabbis to formulate a response.
 The eight clauses of the Pittsburgh Platform were proclaimed on 19 November.
 It added virtually nothing new to the tenets of Reform, but rather elucidated them, declaring unambiguously that: "Today, we accept as binding only the moral laws, and maintain only such ceremonies as elevate and sanctify our lives."
 The platform was never officially ratified by either the UAHC or HUC, and many of their members even attempted to disassociate from it, fearing that its radical tone would deter potential allies.
 It indeed motivated a handful of conservatives to cease any cooperation with the movement and withdraw their constituencies from the UAHC.
 Those joined Kohut and Sabato Morais in establishing the Jewish Theological Seminary of America.
 It united all non-Reform currents in the country and would gradually develop into the locus of Conservative Judaism.

 The Pittsburgh Platform is considered a defining document of the sanitized and rationalistic "Classical Reform", dominant from the 1860s to the 1930s.
 At its height, some forty congregations adopted the Sunday Sabbath and UAHC communities had services without most traditional elements, in a manner seen in Europe only at the Berlin Reformgemeinde.
 In 1889, Wise founded the Central Conference of American Rabbis (CCAR), the denominational rabbinic council.